milliejanes2000/techNL-Portfolio/README.md

 - [Buisness Soft Skills Crash Course on Youtube](https://www.youtube.com/playlist?list=PL8dPuuaLjXtMBsfP-lP28IFvfkISqJofM) and [Social Media Marketing for Small Buisnesses by Ampere](https://www.youtube.com/playlist?list=PL8dPuuaLjXtMBsfP-lP28IFvfkISqJofM).
 - Panels by Carnagie Learning and Electronic Arts' professionals
 - A 3-part presentation series on Game Design by Ampere

+### Broader Technology Learning
+In Bootcamp, I was able to explore my curiousity about not only learning new skills, but technology industry news and opinions.

+These included the AI podcat Eh I as well as an article on Cree Coding.